Lawani-EJ/Magic_mouse/README.md

 2. Hardware Implementation

 # SOFTWARE IMPLEMENTATION
+The programming aspect of the project was implemented using the Arduino Integrated Development Environment (IDE) on a computer.
+The C++ programming language served as the foundation for the project's code.
+Throughout the design and development phases, established software engineering practices were employed to ensure the project's success.
+These practices included the following:

+1. Specification: This stage involved clearly outlining and comprehending the functionalities the system was designed to perform, while also identifying any potential limitations in the system's operation and design.
+This phase encompassed requirement analysis, specification, and validation.

+2. Development: This stage focused on writing the code for the Arduino micro-controller to achieve the project's objectives.
+In essence, this phase transformed the system specifications into a functional system.

+3. Validation: During this stage, comprehensive checks were conducted to ensure the system's functionalities aligned with the established specifications.
+This involved rigorous testing and verification processes.
+4. Maintenance: This practice allows for ongoing modifications to the software even after the system's initial construction.
+The C++ programming language provided the foundation for code development throughout the project.
 <!--
 ## Included Features
 1. Express.js: Handles HTTP requests and serves as the backend framework.